gbmhunter/blog/content/programming/languages/c/assertions-assert.md

 draft: false
 title: Assertions (assert())
 type: page
-url: /programming/languages/c/assertions-assert
 ---

 ## Overview

-The basic premise behind an assert(bool_t value) is that the **macro/function checks to make sure that value is true.** The coder adds the checks where the expected result should be true. (i.e. don't use them as an if statement).
+The basic premise behind an `assert(bool_t value)` is that the **macro/function checks to make sure that value is true.** The coder adds the checks where the expected result should be true. (i.e. don't use them as an if statement).
 If the value is not true (i.e. false), the software/firmware takes specific action.

-For a software application, this "specific action" may be printing out the filename and line number the assert() was raised in, and then exiting the application.
-For a firmware application, this may be printing out the filename and line number the assert() was raised in, and then restarting (it does not make sense to "quit" in a firmware environment).
+For a software application, this "specific action" may be printing out the filename and line number the `assert()` was raised in, and then exiting the application.
+For a firmware application, this may be printing out the filename and line number the `assert()` was raised in, and then restarting (it does not make sense to "quit" in a firmware environment).

-Assertions refer to the use of both the standard C library assert() macro, and the use of similar user-defined macros.
+Assertions refer to the use of both the standard C library `assert()` macro, and the use of similar user-defined macros.

-If you are looking for a full-blown assert() example, check out the compilable/testable assert() code snippet at [http://ideone.com/CSX6wN](http://ideone.com/CSX6wN).
+If you are looking for a full-blown `assert()` example, check out the compilable/testable `assert()` code snippet at [http://ideone.com/CSX6wN](http://ideone.com/CSX6wN).

 ## A Simple assert() Using A Macro

-**assert() is usually defined in C using a macro **(rather than a function), due to the ability of automatically keep track of things such as the filename and line number that the assert() was written on.
+**`assert()` is usually defined in C using a macro (rather than a function)**, due to the ability of automatically keep track of things such as the filename and line number that the `assert()` was written on.

 A basic assert macro could have the following definition: